katherinemillar02/microbial-impacts-on-dietary-choice-in-drosophila-melanogaster/README.md

 My research project is aimed at researching the effects of diets which have previously had flies on them, and how this influences dietary choice through leaving behind gut microbes, pheromones, and the digested effects of the diet.

 <img title="droso pic" alt="drosopAlt text" src="/images/flycondition.png" width=450 height=200>
-__*Figure 1*__ *Schematic of the ideas associated with the experimental designs*
+*__Figure 1__: Schematic of the ideas associated with the experimental designs: This project studies the effects of sex-specific fly contaminated diets and how they may leave behind*

 This project studies the effects of sex-specific fly contaminated diets and how they may leave behind
 - Microbes (Acetobacter, Lactobacillus)
 - Pheromones (cVA, CHs)
 - Change digestive texture of diet